 Since retiring from swimming, Mark has become a familiar face on television and his award winning partnership with Clare Balding from the aquatics centre during the Olympics in 2012, made him a household name.

-More recently, Mark co-hosted the BBC coverage of the World Swimming Championships from Barcelona with Gabby Logan.
+Mark has also co-hosted the BBC coverage of the World Swimming Championships from Barcelona with Gabby Logan.

-Mark is a long-term brand ambassador for “Wellman” nutritional products and is passionate about fitness and promoting healthy lifestyles.
+A long-term brand ambassador for “Wellman” nutritional products, Mark is passionate about fitness and promoting healthy lifestyles.

 Mark is also a regular blogger for the Huffington Post on current sporting and lifestyle issues.